 SPONSORED CONTENT

-Mr Azima had been trying to prevent RAKIA’s Georgian assets from being sold, including the Sheraton Grand Tbilisi.
-However, last week RAKIA sold this asset to Tbilisi Hotels LLC, for USD 44.8 Million, in an attempt to avoid enforcement actions.
+Mr Azima had been trying to prevent RAKIA’s Georgian from being sold, including the Sheraton Grand Tbilisi.
+However, last week RAKIA sold this asset to Tbilisi Hotels Holding LLC, for USD 44.8 Million, in an attempt to avoid enforcement actions.
 The directors of the new entity, however, are also directors of RAKIA Georgia, as well as Senior Executives of RAK Hospitality Holding LLC.
 These include Alison Jayne Grinnell, their Chief Executive Officer; Stefan Johann Hanekom, their Chief Financial Officer; and Donald William Bremner, their Chief Operating Officer.

 Mr Azima commented

 “It’s disgraceful Ras Al Khaimah is refusing to pay its English Court-ordered debts.
 Since almost eight months, they have owed me substantial amounts of money.
 I am now left with no choice but to enforce this debt.
-Ras Al Khaimah’s sovereign wealth fund is not respecting the .
+Ras Al Khaimah’s sovereign wealth fund is not respecting the rule of law.
 This casts a dark shadow on the investment climate.
 Switching ownership will not work.
 It is a crude way to avoid enforcement.
 We warn third parties not to assist RAKIA with the dissipation assets.”

 In 2016, RAKIA filed a lawsuit against Mr Azima at the English High Court.
 They relied on documents obtained from 30GB worth of private and confidential information that had been hacked and published online.
 Mr Azima counterclaimed RAKIA for hacking and publishing his data.